-How Virginia Woolf’s Orlando Subverted Censorship and Revolutionized the Politics of Lesbian Love in 1928
+How Virginia Woolf’s Orlando Subverted Censorship and Revolutionized the Politics of LGBT Love in 1928

 A beautiful fusion of the tools of science fiction, the feats of feminism, and the polemics of homosexuality.